qrzn23/min/wip/magick/content.md

-There must always be some slight pang of pain in a true Astral Vision ; it hurts the Self to have to admit the existence of a not- Self ; and it taxes the brain to register a new thought.
+There must always be some slight pang of pain in a true Astral Vision; it hurts the Self to have to admit the existence of a not- Self; and it taxes the brain to register a new thought.
 This is true at the first touch, even when exaltation and stimulation result from the joy of making an agreeable contact.